CCExtractor/ultimate_alarm_clock/README.md

 Automatically dismiss alarms if the user’s screen is on for more than X minutes, indicating they are busy and don’t need the alarm.”
 Issue: [#572](https://github.com/CCExtractor/ultimate_alarm_clock/issues/572), Pull-Request: [#574](https://github.com/CCExtractor/ultimate_alarm_clock/pull/574)

-### 7) Open-meteo integration and weather fetch login shift to Kotlin, Location access notification
+### 7) Open-meteo integration and weather fetch logic shift to Kotlin, Location access notification
 Switch to Open-Meteo for weather API for seamless weather integration without the need for an API key, reducing setup friction and streamlining the user experience.
-Migrated Add Notification for the location being accessed in the background.
-Weather and Location-based smart controls logic shifted to kotlin.
+Add Notification for user location being accessed in the background.
+Weather and Location-based smart controls logic shifted to Kotlin.
 Issue: [#579](https://github.com/CCExtractor/ultimate_alarm_clock/issues/579), Pull-Request: [#580](https://github.com/CCExtractor/ultimate_alarm_clock/pull/580)

 ### 8) Timer